yunimoo/elichika/docs/README.md

     - [ ] Korean and Chinese (zh) translation is not avaialble.
 - [x] User model
     - [x] Working user model.
-    - [x] Working LP recovery but LP is not consumed.
+    - [x] Working LP and AP recovery system (in original resource setting)
-    - [ ] Not working AP recovery
 - [x] DLP
     - [x] Working DLP that also track voltage ranking
     - [x] User can reset DLP progress using the WebUi.